s-damian/laravel-man-pagination/README.md

 [![Laravel Man Pagination](https://raw.githubusercontent.com/s-damian/medias/main/packages/laravel-man-pagination-example.webp)](https://github.com/s-damian/larasort)

-### Simple example with a manual SELECT query "DB::select"
+### Simple Example With a Manual SELECT Query "DB::select"

 Here is a simple example, following the MVC pattern, of how to use this library: